cr0/gradle-macappbundle-plugin/readme.md

 ##### A note on external `cp`'s

 As of 3.0.1, external class paths, i.e. all paths which are not in the app bundle, are optional.
 This is needed since many apps use external class path directories for e.g. plugins.
-Hence, such directories do not exist at first launch.
+Hence, such directories do not exist at first launch which caused a `JavaDirectoryNotFound` exception.

 #### Licenses